afs/rdf-delta/docs/delta.md

 database name in SQL systems.
 This name is only identifying within the patch server.

-Datsets are grouped into "zones" to reflect the need to have development, staging and deployment systems for the same data.
+Datasets are grouped into "zones" to reflect the need to have development, staging and deployment systems for the same data.

 ### Access